mohammedsaer/asp.net-using-vb.net/1- AdRotator/README.md

+# AdRotator control example in asp using vb.net

 ### 1 -  Create  an XML file.
 Name the XML file as adsData.xml #

 ### 2 -  Copy and paste the following in the XML file.